ascend4/ascend4/models/refinery.md

 ## Dimensions and SI conversion

-The GAMS listing omits quality units.
-The unit-labelled tables in Bredström et al., [*Refinery Optimization Platform*, SNF Report 23/08](https://snf.no/media/bzreolub/snf-report-23-08.pdf), Tables 1, 4–7, 10, 13 and 16, identify the same quality data.
-We use that report to establish units, **not** its modified process model or results.
+The modern GAMS listing omits quality units.
+The original report explicitly specifies them in Tables 9–10 (pp. 20–21), the discussion on pp. 13 and 19, and comments in its GAMS listing (p.
+31).
+These directly confirm our SI conversions.
+Bredström et al., [*Refinery Optimization Platform*, SNF Report 23/08](https://snf.no/media/bzreolub/snf-report-23-08.pdf), Tables 1, 4–7, 10, 13 and 16, provide corroborating data; we do not adopt that later report's modified process model or results.

 | Quantity | Source convention | ASCEND representation |
 |---|---|---|